maelfabien/maelfabien.github.io/_pages/ml.md

 ![image](https://maelfabien.github.io/assets/images/nlp_head.jpg)

+[Introduction to Natural Language Processing](https://maelfabien.github.io/machinelearning/NLP_0/) : What is NLP ?
+What is it used for ?

 [Text Preprocessing](https://maelfabien.github.io/machinelearning/NLP_1/) : Preprocessing in Natural Language Processing (NLP) is the process by which we try to "standardize" the text we want to analyze.

 [Text Embedding with Bag-Of-Words and TF-IDF](https://maelfabien.github.io/machinelearning/NLP_2/) : In order to analyze text and run algorithms on it, we need to embed the text.
 The notion of embedding simply means that we'll conver the input text into a set of numerical vectors that can be used into algorithms.
 In this article, we'll cover BOW and TF-IDF, two simple techniques for embedding.